Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Case Studies

-\section{{Case Studies}}
+\section{Case Studies}

+We now consider the use of the relative margin of error in the estimation of small/rare-event proportions using data from the literature.
+More specifically, we consider: (i) a study on the prevalence of ADHD prescriptions in adolescents, (ii) a clinical trial relating to COVID-19 vaccine efficacy, and (iii) accident data from commercial jet aircraft records.

-{ Using the values of $n$ and $\widehat{p}$ reported in each of the aforementioned studies, we make use of the proposed $\epsilon_R$ criterion to evaluate the validity of a $95\%$ Wald CI in terms of width/margin of error.
+Using the values of $n$ and $\widehat{p}$ reported in each of the aforementioned studies, we evaluate the validity of a $95\%$ Wald CI in terms of the interval's relative margin of error.
 We discuss the Wald interval as it is the most commonly used interval estimator, and for each of these case studies, it produces similar results to the Clopper-Pearson, Wilson and Agresti-Coull intervals.
-We also refer to our sample size calculations/CI performance analyses to assess the suitability of the sample size in terms of achieving the desired coverage.}
+We also refer to our sample size calculations/CI performance analyses to assess the suitability of the sample size in terms of achieving the desired coverage.

-\subsection{{Assessing Prevalence of ADHD Medication}}
+\subsection{Assessing Prevalence of ADHD Medication}

-{ The first study we consider is a study conducted by \cite{Sawyer:2017} to assess the prevalence of stimulant and antidepressant medication in Australian children and adolescents with symptoms of ADHD (Attention-Deficit/Hyperactivity Disorder) and major depressive disorder (MDD).
-A nationally representative sample of $n=6,310$ children between the age of $4$ and $17$ was obtained, which found that $13.7\%$ of those with symptoms meeting the criteria of ADHD had used stimulant medications.}
+The first study we consider is a study conducted by \cite{Sawyer:2017} to assess the prevalence of stimulant and antidepressant medication in Australian children and adolescents with symptoms of ADHD (Attention-Deficit/Hyperactivity Disorder) and major depressive disorder (MDD).
+A nationally representative sample of $n=$ 6,310 children between the age of $4$ and $17$ was obtained, which found that $13.7\%$ of those with symptoms meeting the criteria of ADHD had used stimulant medications.

-{ For a sample size of $n=6,310$, and an estimated proportion of magnitude $\widehat{p}=0.137$, the $95\%$ Wald CI is given as: $[0.129, 0.145]$, with a relative margin of error of $\epsilon_R\approx0.06$.
-This falls outside of our recommended range of $\epsilon_R\in[0.1,0.5]$ meaning that the interval is somewhat narrower than what we suggest is acceptable, i.e., one could achieve an acceptable result with fewer observations.
-Indeed, Table \ref{tab:data} displays the sample sizes for a selection of $\epsilon_R$ values in this range, and, note, for example, that $\epsilon_R=0.4$ leads to a sample size approximately forty times smaller than the sample size used in the study.}
+For a sample size of $n=$ 6,310, and an estimated proportion of magnitude $\widehat{p}=0.137$, the $95\%$ Wald CI is given as: $[0.129, 0.145]$, with a realized relative margin of error of $\widehat{\epsilon_R}=\widehat{\epsilon}/\widehat{p}\approx0.062$.
+Using the Delta method (see Appendix \ref{app:D}), a $95\%$ CI for $\epsilon_R$ is given as $[0.060, 0.064]$.
+(For each case study, a CI for $\tilde{\epsilon}_R$ was obtained using Monte Carlo simulation in conjunction with the Delta method, and each was found to be in agreement with the corresponding CI estimate for $\epsilon_R$.)
+For this study, the $\epsilon_R$ CI values fall outside of our recommended range of $\epsilon_R \in [0.1,0.5]$ meaning that the interval is somewhat narrower than what we recommend, i.e., one could achieve an acceptable result with fewer observations.
+Indeed, Table \ref{tab:data} displays the sample sizes for a selection of $\widehat{\epsilon_R}$ values in this range, and, note, for example, that $\widehat{\epsilon_R}=0.4$ leads to a sample size approximately forty times smaller than the sample size used in the study.